deepakkumar392/UnlockWebsite/README.md

 # [ Screenshot ]
 <img src=".images/osif.png "/>

-* if you are confused how to use it, please type 'help' to display the help menu
+* If you are confused how to use it, please type 'help' to display the help menu
 * [Warn] please turn off your VPN before using this program !!!
 * [Tips] do not overuse this program !!!